YannBeauxis/sinagot/README.md

 2020-03-31 16:03:58,869 : Step run finished
 ```

-Or for a single record :
+Or for a single record:

 ```python
 >>> rec.run()